mignz/GlobalTab/README.md

 New tab page showing your favorite bookmarks.

-Changes your New Tab page to a useful area where you can see your favorite bookmarks categorised in panels.
+Change your New Tab page into a useful area where you can see your favorite bookmarks categorized into panels.

 **Features:**

 - Extremely light, opens really fast
-- Organise bookmarks in panels
+- Bookmarks are categorized into panels
-- Add/edit/re-order/remove bookmarks in the extension
+- Add/edit/order/delete bookmarks in the extension
-- Open all links in a panel in one click
+- Open all links on a panel at one click
-- Bookmarks synchronised using browser's native bookmarks manager
+- Bookmarks are synchronized using the browser's native bookmarks manager

 ## Stores